Find the Right Contact Lenses for You

 Another option for correcting near and far vision, called monovision, involves wearing a contact in one eye for distance and a contact in the other eye for close vision.
 This can take a while to get used to.
 Each eye must work more independently, making good binocular vision difficult, which can cause problems with depth perception.
 That can make driving difficult.
 You may have to adjust your gaze more often to allow one eye or the other to see properly.

-Modified monovision is wearing a bifocal lens in one eye, which makes driving easier, and wearing a single-vision lens in the other eye.
+Another monovision option is wearing a bifocal lens in one eye, which makes driving easier, and wearing a single-vision lens in the other eye.

 Some people choose contacts for seeing in the distance and wear reading glasses over their contacts, when necessary.